MiddlewareReaderProtocol

 Swift

-public func lift<GlobalOutputActionType>( outputAction outputActionMap: @escaping (MiddlewareType.OutputActionType) -> GlobalOutputActionType ) -> MiddlewareReader< Dependencies, LiftMiddleware<MiddlewareType.InputActionType, GlobalOutputActionType, MiddlewareType.StateType, MiddlewareType> >
+public func lift<GlobalOutputActionType>( outputAction outputActionMap: @escaping (MiddlewareType.OutputActionType) -> GlobalOutputActionType ) -> MiddlewareReader< Dependencies, LiftMiddleware<MiddlewareType.InputActionType, GlobalOutputActionType, MiddlewareType.StateType, MiddlewareType> >Parameters

 a